nativefier/nativefier/readme.md

 - `helper-bundle-id` - bundle identifier to use in the app helper plist
 - `ignore` (default none) - do not copy files into App whose filenames regex .match this string
 - `prune` - runs `npm prune --production` on the app
+- `asar` - packages the source code within your app into an archive